wraith-wireless/itamae/README.md

 >>> rate = mcs.mcs_rate(index,width,gi)
 >>> rate
 57.8
+>>>
+>> dR2.rate
+>>> 57.8
 ```

-The first thing to note is that there is no rate field present.
-That is because
-we have an 'HT', 802.11n frame as can be seen by the presence of an mcs field.
-(Also note, instead of a CCK channel, we have a Dyanamic CCK-OFDM channel).
-To get the rate, we have to do some additional parsing.
-Note that the mcs field
-is a triple 7, 0, 5.
-These values correspond to known, flags and mcs index
-respectively (http://www.radiotap.org/defined-fields/MCS).
-Using the mcsflags_param
-function with known and flags, returns 'bw' (bandwidth) with a value of 0 and 'gi'
-(guard interval) with a value of 0.
-The bandwidth of this signal is 20MHz
-(0 = 20, 1 = 40, 2 = 20L and 3 = 20U), and the guard interval is long (800ns).
-Passing these along with our mcs index to mcs_rate we get a rate of 57.8Mbps.

-Unfortunately, ATT, radiotap does minimal parsing.
-In most cases, your frames
-will have the same structure as in the examples above.
-However, if you come
-across additional fields, radiotap provides functions for parsing each and
+So far we have covered the fields you will most likely encounter and shown how
+RTAP does the heavy lifting.
+There are cases where you may come across additional
+fields which will require 'manual' parsing.
+Radiotap provides the functions to do
-you can review http://www.radiotap.org for help along the way.
+so and can review http://www.radiotap.org or the radiotap source code for help

-But, MPDU does the heavy work for you.
-Let us return to our orginal frame.
+along the way.

 To parse the MPDU layer, we need to pass the raw frame at the beginning
 of layer two.
 For that, we need to refer back to the size of the radiotap
 frame.
 Additionally, depending on your interface's firmware the raw frame
-may include the MPUD's FCS.
+may include the MPDU's FCS.
 If it is included, it will be set in the radiotap's
 flags field.
 The MPDU dict exposes the toplevel MPDU fields via the '.' operator.
 They are framectrl, duration, addr1 ... addr4 (as present), seqctrl, qosctrl,
 crypt and fcs.
 For convience it also exposes some sublevel fields: